MockerTim/FSSValidationJava/README.md

 :exists in navigation\WebDriverFactory.java, and the /properties/Testconfig.properties is using LOCAL_CHROME as the SELENIUM_DRIVER
 #What do these tests in jenkins do?

-Bash scripts (as the .bat files) contained in scripts\linux need to be added to the Jenkins job in prebuild and postbuild steps.
+Bash scripts (similar to the .bat files) contained in scripts\linux need to be added to the Jenkins job in prebuild and postbuild steps.
 These scripts are named accordingly.

 <br>